 Description

-PennDOT reached an agreement with Norfolk Southern Railway (NS) to allow modification and expansion of the state-supported Pennsylvanian service between Pittsburgh and New York City from one to two daily trains in each direction.
-In order to mitigate train delays that would result from increasing the frequency of the Pennsylvanian service, NS will construct a set of 11 infrastructure projects along the NS-owned rail between Harrisburg and Pittsburgh that will improve operational reliability for both passenger and freight trains on the shared corridor.
+PennDOT, Amtrak, and Norfolk Southern Railway (NS) are working together to support modification and expansion of the state-supported Pennsylvanian service between Pittsburgh and New York City from one to two daily trains in each direction.
+In order to mitigate train delays that would result from increasing the frequency of the Pennsylvanian service, NS will construct a set of 11 infrastructure projects along the NS-owned rail between Harrisburg and Pittsburgh to improve operational reliability for both passenger and freight trains on the shared corridor.

-The bulk of work will be adding capacity and improving routing flexibility in the Harrisburg and Altoona areas, where train congestion impacts passenger rail service the most.
-Additional crossovers will be constructed at key locations to allow train passes and manage operating passenger trains due to many stations only having one platform.
+The work will add capacity and improve routing flexibility specifically in the Harrisburg and Altoona areas, where train congestion most impacts passenger rail service.
+Additional crossovers will be constructed at key locations to allow train passes and manage operating passenger trains due to single platforms at some stations.

-The complete set of projects are expected to be completed within 8 years (anticipated 2030).
+The entire set of projects are anticipated to be complete by 2030.

 - Enola new main line and interlocking configuration improvements*